 Economic and Social Councils

-The Economic and Social Council (ECOSOC) Committees function similar to GA Committees, as the Economic and Social Council is one of six principal UN organs.
-ECOSOCs are, however, typically smaller than GA Committees in terms of number of delegates in the room.
-This makes ECOSOCs the perfect environment for delegates who hope to be more collaborative in a smaller and more intimate setting.
+The ECOSOC committees function similar to GA Committees, considering they are a subset of the UN.
+ECOSOC's are, however, typically smaller than GA Committees in terms of number of delegates in the room.
+This makes these bodies the perfect environment for delegates who hope to be more collaborative in a smaller and more intimate setting.

 Crisis Committees